NSS allegedly hit by data breach as 700,000 people's documents leak online

 "After disclosing the situation to them, CERT-GH replied: My team has verified and confirmed the vulnerability.
 A report has been prepared and shared with the CERT coordinating Gov Agencies incidents.
 We will be following up to ensure that the issue is resolved ASAP.”

-In response, the web security revealed, "We followed up several times to Ghana’s CERT, but never received a replied back.
+In response, the web security firm revealed, "We followed up several times to Ghana’s CERT, but never received a reply back.
 We also reached out to Ghana’s government, unfortunately without success"

 Brief summary of the findings: